If you would like to discuss your kidney diagnosis with our trained members of staff, ring the free to call number 0800 169 0936.

 If your circulation is reduced, you may be referred for a small operation to increase blood supply to the ulcerated area.

-Developed by the London Foot Care Strategic Clinical Network and the London Renal Strategic Clinical Network
+Developed by the London Foot Care Strategic Clinical Network and the London Renal Strategic Clinical Network with help from service users

 Download this information in PDF

-The National Kidney Federation cannot accept any responsibility for information provided.
+The National Kidney Federation cannot accept any responsibility for the information provided.
 The above is for guidance only.
 Patients are advised to seek further information from their own doctor.